-Cycle onto an island

-Cycling onto an island might sound like a hard thing to do, but not in Ireland!
+Cycle onto an island Cycling onto an island might sound like a hard thing to do, but not in Ireland!
 Take to two wheels on the Great Western Greenway in County Mayo and you can pedal right onto one of the most beautiful spots off Ireland's west coast - Achill Island.
-Starting in the lively town of Westport, famous for its traditional pubs and 18th century elegance, the 42km Greenway is a wonderful off-road walking and cycling trail, and passes dramatic mountain scenery, alongside Clew Bay and through the pretty villages of Newport and Mulranny.
-The end point is Achill - a beautiful Atlantic gem featuring coffee-coloured peat bogs, mountain peaks and the sublime Keem Bay.
-Don't miss the famous Dooagh beach, which reappeared after a 30-year absence and caused a sensation worldwide!
+Starting in the lively town of Westport, which is famous for its traditional pubs and 18th century elegance, the 42km Greenway is a wonderful off-road walking and cycling trail, and reaches past mountain scenery, along Clew Bay and through the pretty villages of Newport and Mulranny, which make good places to stop for lunch.
+The end point is Achill - a craggily beautiful island boasting moody peat bogs, mountain peaks and the sublime Keem Bay, with its stunning arc of sandy beach.
+While on the island, don't miss the nowfamous Dooagh beach, which reappeared after a 30-year absence and caused a sensation worldwide!